 What’s going to happen to me?!!?!
 Pelvic Inflammatory Disease Expectations:

-Many experts recommend all women being treated for pelvic inflammatory disease be hospitalized for treatment, but not all physicians follow those recommendations.
-Most women are hospitalized in the event of an acute attack and receive intravenous antibiotics.
-Patients who are still not cured may have gotten the wrong antibiotic, have a pelvic abscess, or have been reinfected by their partner.
+Many experts recommend all people being treated for pelvic inflammatory disease be hospitalized for treatment, but not all physicians follow those recommendations.
+Most people are hospitalized in the event of an acute attack and receive intravenous antibiotics.
+Patients who are still not cured may have gotten the wrong antibiotic, have a pelvic abscess, or have been reinfected by a partner.

 Things to be aware of… PID Complications:

 When left untreated, PID can progressively infect other organs: the uterus, uterine lining, fallopian tubes and/or ovaries.
 PID can result in chronic pain and ectopic pregnancy or permanent sterility.

 PID can also turn into peritonitis – a life-threatening condition – or into a tubo-ovarian abscess.
 It can affect the bowel or the liver.
 And in the most extreme cases, untreated PID can result in death.